-Continue social distancing: Try to keep at least 6 feet between you and anyone you do not live with.
-Please watch your small children.
-We know it can difficult to keep them away from others but it is very important.
+Continue social distancing: Keep at least 6 feet between you and anyone you do not live with.

-Guest limit: One or two guests per member.
-The goal is to keep the overall numbers down.
-Keep it limited.
+Guest limit: No more than two guests per member.
+The goal is to keep the overall numbers down to make social distancing possible.

-No parties: Party requests will NOT be approved until further notice (no birthdays, graduations, multi-family, all-member parties, etc.).
+No parties: Party requests will NOT be approved until further notice (no birthdays, graduations, multi-family, -member parties, etc.).

-Use of the picnic tables is permitted: Staying six feet away from others at a table is impossible so table use by non-cohabiting members is discouraged but permitted (it is permitted for outdoor dining in DC so we won’t disallow it).
-Please wear masks when not eating/drinking.
+Use of the picnic tables is permitted: Staying six feet away from others at a table is impossible so table use by non-cohabiting members is discouraged but permitted (it is permitted for outdoor dining in D.C. so we won’t disallow it).
+Wear masks when not eating/drinking.